kaorlol/moon-bundler/README.md

 ## Todo
 - [x] Add CLI implementation
+- [x] Add Minify and Beautify options in CLI
 - [ ] Add unit tests
 - [ ] Refactor, optimize code, and make it more robust
 - [ ] Add more support for where acquire is used, i.e. string interpolation